oxygenxml/dim/README.md

     to replace `dita` with `dita-my-project`.

-    For eaxh framework, oXygen will try to load this configuration file from such an URL, and if that is mapped by the catalog to some actual configuration file, then that will be automatically used to provide links to style guide topics from the element and attribute tooltips.
+    For each framework, oXygen will try to load this configuration file from such an URL, and if that is mapped by the catalog to some actual configuration file, then that will be automatically used to provide links to style guide topics from the element and attribute tooltips.